okta/okta-sdk-dotnet/docs/LogStreamApi.md

 Create a Log Stream

-Creates a new log stream
+Creates a new Log Stream object

 ### Example
 ```csharp